 If you want to start homeschooling during the school year and your child is currently enrolled in a public or private school, HSLDA recommends that you formally withdraw your child from that school.
 If you are going to start homeschooling after the school year is over, and your child is considered enrolled for the following year, we recommend that you withdraw your child before the next school year begins, so that the school does not mark your child as absent or truant.

 We invite you to become a member of HSLDA to receive specific advice about withdrawing your child from school and starting to homeschool.
 Local schools may have specific forms or withdrawal procedures.
 HSLDA members are eligible to receive individualized advice about whether complying with those procedures is advisable or required.
-HSLDA members are also eligible to use the sample letter of withdrawal for Connecticut available in Member Resources to correspond with school officials.
+HSLDA members can also use the sample letter of withdrawal for Connecticut available in Member Resources to correspond with school officials.

 We generally recommend that any correspondence with authorities be sent by “Certified Mail—Return Receipt Requested.”
 Keep copies of the withdrawal letter and any other paperwork or correspondence, and any green postal receipts, for your personal records.

 Note: If your child has never attended a public or private school, this section does not apply.

 Within 10 days of starting your homeschool program, or at the beginning of the school year in subsequent years, file an annual notice of intent with your local superintendent.
 HSLDA recommends using a notice of intent form.
 Your notice must include the “name of teacher, subjects to be taught and days of instruction, and the teacher’s methods of assessment.”

 Please note that the notice is not a request for approval.
 By filing a notice of intent, you acknowledge full responsibility for the education of your child in accordance with the requirements of state law.
 Receipt of your notice of intent does not in any way constitute approval by the school district of your homeschool program.